Deepening and Extending the Foundations of Mindfulness: A Seven-day Retreat for Mindfulness Trainees and Established Teachers

 Completion of an eight-week course and attendance at a minimum of a day of silent practice.

-Please arrive for 4:00pm on the first day in time for dinner and orientation in the evening.
+Please arrive from 4:00pm on the first day, in time for a 5pm start.
 The retreat ends after lunch on the last day.

 What to bring/wear: